Seeker14491/Peekr/README.md

 - `BepInEx/core/0Harmony.dll`
 - `BepInEx/core/BepInEx.dll`

-The plugin can then be built by builing the solution in the `PeekrPlugin` folder.
+The plugin can then be built by building the solution in the `PeekrPlugin` folder.

 ## Building the UI